Sanskriti-1711/OpenCV-Face-Identification-/README.md

 Then the model is trained so the the user is identified when he/she appears the next time.
 After the identification of the user a terraform file is executed which consist of code to launch a VPC(Virtual Private Cloud) in AWS.

+pre-requisite: Terraform software and AWSCLI to be installed.

 Technologies integrated:

 ## Python